almende/test-platform/README.md

 ## Asset deployment

 Now for the good part: How to add your own assets to the running platform?
-This takes a few steps:

-#### Create asset code

-You can just create you component(s) through any development process you'll like, including using the vf-OS Studio.
-The only vf-OS specific requirement is how to add the correct meta-information for your component.
-This is documented in [vf-OS MetaData format](https://docs.google.com/document/d/1SnfLrZ7bi8S2BTyfZFnDYWB4GRX7L9uqp9Baz0orWlY)

-Before creating the zipfile, you need to build your docker image with the correct labels on them.

-***
-*note: You can install this docker image directly as an asset into the platform, bypassing the whole quarantine registry.
-This is a good way to test the labels.
-Skip directly to [Install asset locally](#installLocally) for this.
-***

 #### Useful scripts